andres-halls/nodebb-plugin-sso-client-cert/README.md

           `ca: nconf.get('ssl').ca.map(function(n) { return fs.readFileSync(n); })`

+2b.
+Configure Apache for TLS termination (if not using Node for it).
 3. Start NodeBB: `./nodebb start`
 4. Go to your Admin Control Panel (note that forum is accessed now by https and no port).
 5. Activate the plugin under Plugins -> Install Plugins.